opencast/opencast/docs/guides/admin/docs/installation/debs.md

     apt-get install opencast-3-admin=3.2-2

 Installs an Opencast 3.2 admin node, using the second build of that series.
-Not all series have more than a single build, and older point revisions may be removed once superceded, so please explore the repository prior to attempting this.
+Not all series have more than a single build, and older point revisions may be removed once superseded, so please explore the repository prior to attempting this.

 Install 3rd-party-tools